L’apéro: it’s not a happy hour, not a dinner, not a barbecue. But what is it?

 If you are the one invited to an apéro, it is always good to bring something.
 If the host says to bring food, put your Costco card away, you’re not going to be bringing a pallet of food.
 Shop local at a boulangerie, boucherie, or épicerie.

-When guests arrive show them where the food and drinks are, then relax.
-None of the food should need cooking or extra attention, so the only things you’ll need to do are open the door for guests, direct them to the food and drink, make sure you don’t run out of glasses, and enjoy your French apéro.
+When guests arrive show them where the food and drinks are, then enjoy.
+The only things you’ll need to do are open the door for guests, direct them to the food and drink, make sure you don’t run out of glasses, and enjoy your French apéro.
 Santé!